 Using the capital asset pricing model, the expected return is what an investor can expect to earn on an investment over the life of that investment.
 It is a discount rate an investor can use in determining the value of an investment.
 The risk-free rate is the equivalent of the yield of a 10-year U.S government bond, though if the calculation is being done in another country, it should use that government’s 10-year bond yield.

-Beta is the representation of a stock’s risk, usually how susceptible it is to changes in the market.
+Beta is the representation of a stock’s risk, a numerical value that quantifies how susceptible the stock is to changes in the market.
 If a stock’s risk outpaces the market, its beta is more than one.
-If its beta is less than one, it can reduce risk within your portfolio.
+If its beta is less than one, it can reduce the risk within a diversified portfolio.

 Lastly, the market risk premium represents an asset’s return beyond just the risk-free rate.
 The market risk premium is an added return that can entice investors to put capital into riskier investments.